-Lakeside Senior High School is located in Plummer, Idaho.
-The district is comprised of four smaller communities; DeSmet, Tensed, Plummer, and Worley.
-Our rural setting is a strong contributor to both the school's challenges and its strengths.
-The school is located on the Coeur d'Alene Indian Reservation, 35 miles south of Coeur d'Alene and 50 miles north of Moscow.
+Lakeside Junior High School is located in Plummer, Idaho.
+The district is comprised of four small communities; DeSmet, Tensed, Plummer, and Worley.
+The rural setting is a strong contributor to both the school's challenges and its strengths.
+Lakeside Junior High is located on the Coeur d'Alene Indian Reservation, 35 miles south of Coeur d'Alene and 50 miles north of Moscow.
 Spokane, Washington is approximately a one-hour drive to the northwest.
 The outreach to these larger districts is limited both by distance and funding sources.

-The high school staff consists of 19 certified teachers and 7 non-certified staff.
-Most teachers are appropriately certified or endorsed for assignment areas.
-Two teachers (one math and one special education) are pursuing certification through an alternate route.
-Six teachers are in their first year of teaching.
-Key personnel and number of years in district include the following: superintendent (10 years), principal (6 years), academic counselor (9 years), and social/emotional counselor (1 year).
-The School Board consists of 7 members; elections will be held in November with four open positions.
+The school staff consists of 9 certified teachers and 5 non-certified staff.
+Seven teachers are appropriately certified or endorsed for assignment areas.
+One math teacher and one special education teacher are working towards certification through an alternate route.
+Three teachers are in the first year of teaching.
+Key personnel and number of years in district include the following: superintendent (10 years), principal (6 years), Academic Counselor (9 years), and Social/Emotional Counselor (1 year).
+The School Board is comprised of 7 members; elections will be held in November with four open positions.

 The diverse population of students complicates finding demographically similar schools.
-We currently serve 116 students in our high school.
-The student population in the senior high school is 63.6% Native American, 19.8% White, and 9% two or more races.; 20% percent of the student population is identified to qualify for special education services.
-We are a Title 1 school with 100% of our students receiving free breakfast and lunch.
-Partnerships extend through a variety of community connections - Information Technology Center, University of Idaho, Upward Bound, Johnson O'Malley, Gear Up, and the Tribal Department of Education (DOE).
-The partnership with the Tribal DOE includes housing assigned tutors to assist in core subject areas with regularly scheduled meetings to review student progress and identify needs.
+We currently serve 57 students in the Junior High School.
+The student population is 52.6% Native American, 15.7% White, and 22.8% two or more races; 21.1% percent of the student population is identified to qualify for special education services.
+Lakeside Junior High is a Title 1 school with 100% of the students receiving free breakfast and lunch.

+Partnerships extend through a variety of community connections - Information Technology Center, University of Idaho, Native Youth Community Project (NYCP), and the Tribal Department of Education (DOE).
+The partnership with the Tribal DOE includes housing assigned tutors to review student progress and identify needs.
 These unique partnerships allow us to support the whole student which includes a focus on social/emotional wellness, student leadership and college and career readiness.